Why does rice contain arsenic?

 Arsenic is naturally present in the bedrock and is absorbed by rice through the soil or irrigation water.

 Is it dangerous?

 The levels of arsenic in the products are not too high to constitute acute risks, but arsenic is a substance that one should try to get as little of as possible.
-Long-term exposure to arsenic can increase the risk of cancer of the lungs or bladder.
-Therefore, it is serious that several rice products on the market contain rather high levels.
+Long-term exposure to arsenic can increase the risk of lung cancer and bladder cancer.
+It is therefore a matter of concern that several rice products on the market contain rather high levels of arsenic.

 What can I do as a consumer?

 You can affect the amount of arsenic you ingest.
 If you have a well-balanced diet and choose different types of food and brands, you will reduce the risk of ingesting too much of any individual substance.